dli-training/dli-training.github.io/en/index.md

 Change the information in the box in contact.yml, and turn the box off and on in home.html -->

 ### Save the Date!

 The next DLI Virtual National Training event will be held during the week of **May 5 - 7, 2025**!
+[We have an action packed program this year!]({% link en/program.md %})

 <!--